 9/30/15 Rev $68.9B, Exp $74B, Loss $5.1B

 Have you heard of Shopify?
 Get to know them.
 Their CEO is Tobi Lutke and it's actually a Canadian company.
-Youtube interview here, be aware they may have been some expletives.
+Youtube interview here, be aware there may have been some expletives.

 Apple has added $420 billion to its market cap over the last month, which is more than the current market cap of 493 companies in the S&P 500. $AAPL

-Look out for more of these coming consistently and they will also live at our Insights section of the Agile Wealth Partners website, for reference. https://www.agilewealthpartners.com/blog
+Look out for more of these, they will also live at our Insights section of the Agile Wealth Partners website, for reference. https://www.agilewealthpartners.com/blog

 So what can we do with our bonds?